Brian Clough: Brighton & Hove Albion

 Such was the loyalty to Clough that, along with himself and Taylor, scouts and backroom staff completed the walk out, following the pair for their brief spell with Brighton & Hove Albion.
 He proved less successful on the south coast than with his previous club, winning only 12 of his 32 games in charge of the Third Division side.
 Whereas nineteen months earlier he led Derby County to the league title and eight months earlier Clough was managing a team playing Juventus in the European Cup, he was now managing a club who, just after his appointment as manager, lost to non-league Walton & Hersham 4–0 at home in an FA Cup replay.
 On 1 December 1973, his side lost 8–2 at home to Bristol Rovers.
-Albion eventually finished in 19th place that season.
+Brighton eventually finished in 19th place that 1973–74 season.

 Leeds United

 Clough left Brighton less than a year after his appointment, in July 1974, to become manager of Leeds United, following Don Revie's departure to become manager of England, though this time Taylor did not join him.
 Clough's move was very surprising given his previous outspoken criticism of both Revie, for whom Clough made no secret of his deep disdain, and the successful Leeds team's playing style, which Clough had publicly branded "dirty" and "cheating".
 Furthermore, he had called for Leeds to be demoted to the Second Division as a punishment for their poor disciplinary record.

 He lasted in the job only 44 days before he was sacked by the Leeds directors on 12 September 1974, after alienating many of Leeds' star players.
 During one of the first training sessions he took for Leeds United, he reportedly said "You can all throw your medals in the bin because they were not won fairly."
-Until Darko Milanic's winless six games in 2014, he had the unenviable record of being Leeds United's least successful permanent manager, winning only one match from six games.
+Until Darko Milanič's winless six games in 2014, he had the unenviable record of being Leeds United's least successful permanent manager, winning only one match from six games.
 Leeds were fourth from bottom in 19th position with only four points from a possible twelve, their worst start since their last relegation campaign fifteen years earlier.
 His pay-off was estimated at £98,000, a huge amount at the time.

 On the evening of his dismissal, Clough discussed his short reign at Elland Road with Yorkshire Television's Calendar news programme.
-Revie also participated in the live broadcast, the two ex-managers spent as much time debating management practice with each other as with the host Austin Mitchell.
+Revie also participated in the live broadcast, the two ex-managers spending as much time debating management practice with each other as with the host Austin Mitchell.
 Describing this televised interview as the culmination of the bitter rivalry between the two men, journalist Roger Hermiston stated: "It was like watching a bickering couple about to get a divorce."